BASSATINE NEWS the ONLY Jewish newsletter reporting directly from Egypt

 No. 69 Nebi Daniel Street, Alexandria, Egypt

-please note the Jewish Community Council of Alexandria is an independent entity and separate from the Jewish Community Council of Cairo
+please note the Jewish Community Council of Alexandria is an independent entity separate from the Jewish Community Council of Cairo

 © Copyright Bassatine News